 Because of these facts, Xanax has a high potential for addiction.
 Some people develop tolerance and experience withdrawal in just a few weeks.
 If you take it for longer than that and abuse the drug, your withdrawal experience may be severe.

-Some of these symptoms don’t sound life-threatening, and they aren’t on their own.
-It’s the domino effect that they cause that makes them dangerous.
+Some of these symptoms do not sound life-threatening, and they are not on their own.
+It is the domino effect that they cause that makes them dangerous.
 For instance, vomiting can lead to choking in your sleep or a lung infection.
 Both of these can lead to death.

 In addition to these effects, you might also have rebound symptoms.
 These are the same symptoms for which you initially started taking Xanax.
-However, now they’re more intense.
+However, now they are more intense.
 They can even persist for a week.

 Where to Get Help

-Because of the symptoms, it’s tough to overcome Xanax addiction without help.
-The symptoms are so extreme that you’ll likely take more pills for relief.
-It’s crucial that you seek medical detox to start the healing process.
+Because of the symptoms, it is tough to overcome Xanax addiction without help.
+The symptoms are so extreme that you will likely take more pills for relief.
+It is crucial that you seek a medical detox program to start the healing process.
 Detox centers can provide medications to relieve the symptoms and prevent complications.

 Seek Xanax Treatment Today